easttennesseecc-star/Q-Top-Dog-IDE/MONETIZATION_STRATEGY_SUMMARY.md

 **Ready to make money the right way!** 💰🚀

-*With this monetization strategy, Q-IDE becomes not just the best IDE, but also a multi-billion dollar business.*
+*With this monetization strategy, Top Dog becomes not just the best IDE, but also a multi-billion dollar business.*